conan1iu/old-website/growth/_posts/2021-10-16-on-being-a-good-leader.markdown

 I loved her story because loyalty and gratitude are trained.
 You must make conscious efforts every day to stregnthen your loyalty and gratitude.

 There are many ways to develop these skills.
 Personally, I will list something I am thankful for, something I am grateful for, something I am hopeful for, and something I am sorry for, every single day.
 I do think there is a subtle difference between "thankful" and "grateful".
 I do like the definition <strong><a src="https://liveboldandbloom.com/07/values/grateful-vs-thankful#:~:text=You%20can%20exhibit%20your%20thanks,in%20both%20fable%20and%20psalm.">here</a></strong>.
+Listing such things helps to develop the aspect of reflection that builds gratitude, and enforcing such a habit every day will, over time, mould you to become more appreciative of literally every good thing in your life, no matter how small or large.

+Reflecting about things you are sorry for every day is not to be taken to the extreme.
+Simply reflecting on where you could have displayed a better attitude or approach to someone, or people, is powerful.
+And it can especially

+Surround yourself.
+Bitter poeple - bitter you.

+actively externally reflect